traebracy/traebracy/README.md

 ## Project Philosophy

-I use projects to turn abstract computer science concepts into working software.

-My goal is not just to build programs, but to build systems that are clear, useful, and connected to real human needs.
+My goal is not just to program, but to build systems that are clear, useful, and connected to real human needs.

-I am especially interested in the overlap between software engineering, behavioral health, & accessibility.

 ---